 The Little Buffalo River runs through the middle of the property and there are numerous other small streams that run into the Little Buffalo.

 There is one campground in the WMA for hunters that is primitive camping, so no electrical or water hookups.
-It is across the street from 276 Napier Rd., Lawrenceburg TN 38464, no sign in or registration required.
+It is across the street from 276 Napier Rd., Lawrenceburg TN 38464, no sign-in or registration is required.

 Laurel Hill also has 3 deer hunting blinds to assist hunters with disabilities.

 Special Use – ATV/UTV’s allowed only on roads open to motor vehicle traffic.
 All hooved animals must be ridden on designated trails or roads open to motorized vehicles.
 Hooved animals and ATV riding are prohibited during all big game (deer, turkey) seasons.
 Hooved animal riding and ATV use permitted only by individuals possessing a license valid to hunt the WMA OR a High Impact Habitat Conservation Permit.
 The use of alcoholic beverages is prohibited.